mcaliman/mcaliman.github.io/_posts/en/java/2016-11-01-limit-class-inheritance.md

     public void method() {
   overridden method is final
 ```
 Be careful, the question is "How can I limit" not "How can I prevent (completely)" inheritance.
-The solution with editing `final` in front of `class` completely blocks any possibility of inheriting from the class.
+The solution of adding `final` in front of `class` completely blocks any possibility of inheriting from the class.

 Addendum Number 1